Make waves in your community.

 How it works

 2. Find out about public showing rights: Contact us for information on how to discuss these with the filmmaker or distributor.
-A fee is usually charged for a public exhibition.
+A fee may be charged for a public exhibition.

 4. Determine your venue: Allow plenty of lead time to ensure it can fit you into its calendar.